devopsftw/vergilius/README.md

 You can also add `tcp` and `udp` tags to service, vergilus will stream this protocols too.
  External ports for this services are stored in consul KV at `vergilius/ports/%service_name%`.
  You can configure external ports range with `PROXY_PORTS` env, for ex.: `5000-6000`.
- It's strongly recommended to use vergilius in `net=host` mode, because docker will create as much userland proxies as `PROXY_PORTS` you have.
+ It's strongly recommended to use vergilius in `net=host` mode or disable `userland-proxy`, because docker will create as much userland proxies as `PROXY_PORTS` you have.

 #### how http2 works